hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

   The extension duration is limited to the autoRenewPeriod or the amount that can be covered by the account's funds, whichever is smaller.
   An adminKey must be specified if an autoRenewAccount is provided, and the autoRenewAccount must sign the transaction.
 - `feeScheduleKey`: If specified, only this key will have access control for update/delete of custom fees.
-- `freeMessagesKeyList`: Optional set of keys that are allowed to submit messages to the topic without paying the topic's custom fees.
+- `feeExemptKeyList`: Optional set of keys that are exempt from the topic's custom fees.
 - `customFees`: Optional set of custom fee definitions.

 #### ConsensusUpdateTopicTransactionBody